-Since FY 1983, the City has provided a full real estate tax exemption for Madison Square Garden.
+The City has provided a full real estate tax exemption for Madison Square Garden.
 The exemption is contingent upon the continued use of the Garden by professional major league hockey and basketball teams for their home games.

 Commercial Revitalization Program and Commercial Expansion Program